starsky logo

 The founders wanted a working demo in less than 100 days

-We needed to demonstrate a “gate-to-gate” trucking run using only the teleoperation and autonomous systems.
+We needed to demonstrate a “gate-to-gate” run, using only the teleoperation and autonomous systems.

 Early teleop team